It’s always important to build strong relationships with Recruiters (Executive Search firms).

 How are you different from the other Recruiters?

-I have been hearing answers like personalised services though I am not clear how these can be measurable since it’s the first time interacting with a new Recruiter.
+I have been hearing answers like personalized services though I am not clear how these can be measurable since it’s the first time interacting with a new Recruiter.

 For me, I will think there needs to be a stronger differentiation.
 It can be a specialisation across a couple of industries, and if required dive into sub-sectors (e.g. aviation > technical specialist).
 Another way is to check their office presence.
 Some may be reputable in Australia only.
 So, if you will like to work in the land of kangaroos, you know who to look for.

 Typically, Recruiters do have a reputation to build up.
 It’s a people-oriented business.
-Hence, getting to a pool of quality Recruiters who understand you, able to identify your transferable skills, who are knowledgeable and creative in selling you are the folks that you need to attract.
+Hence, getting to a pool of qualified Recruiters who understand you, able to identify your transferable soft skills, who are knowledgeable and put your interests first.